 Solidarity is a member of the International Socialist Tendency, a network of socialist groups around the world that shares a common political outlook.

 Join us in the struggle to end the wars, inequality and environmental destruction that threatens our world.
 Please get in contact with us or find out more about our events and the campaigns we are involved in, or come along to our regular meetings.
 Join our Facebook page for regular updates.
 United we can win a better world.

-Read what we have to say on current issues: Labor’s carbon tax, Egypt’s revolution and the Arab Spring, the Gillard government, refugee rights, Aboriginal rights, and the wars in Iraq and Afghanistan.
+Read what we have to say on current issues: climate change and the carbon tax, the Abbott government, refugee rights, Aboriginal rights, Egypt’s revolution and the Arab Spring and the wars in Iraq and Afghanistan.

 WHERE DO WE COME FROM?

 Solidarity was formed in February 2008 when three socialist groups—Solidarity, Socialist Action Group and the International Socialist Organisation—voted to merge into a new organisation.
 All three groups shared a common commitment to the politics of the International Socialist Tendency and the traditions of socialism from below.
 As a result our three former publications Red Alert, Socialist Worker and Solidarity have been replaced by the publication of a monthly magazine, Solidarity and the new Solidarity website.

 Solidarity 2009 Conference agreed to this statement of our basic principles:

 What we stand for